mattbarton/aussie-1/README.md

 This will hold the web API back-end, served by node.js.
 This will provide API endpoints that can be called from the web app (potentially, both open endpoints that can be called from the web-app-public pages, and auth-only endpoints that can only be called from the web-app-private pages), and can similarly be called from any mobile apps we build later.

 Most of these calls will involve the web-api making calls to the database(s).

+Some of functions of the web-api:

+* Authenticate user credentials and tokens
+* Create and manage user accounts
+* Provide data for user dashboard

 ## Vagrant box details